juyongdo/pycape/docs/usage/dataview.md

     DataView(id=dataview_123, name=my-data, location=s3://my-data.csv)
 ```

-By default, Cape attempts to look at your data and create a schema.
+### Specifying a Schema for your DataView

-By inspecting the schema property, other data scientists that are added as contributors to the current project are able to identify which data columns should be trained against.
+`DataView` schemas allow you to clarify the data types of your dataset.
+They will be visible for other project contributors - even ones from other organiations - to your project to query and inspect.
+By inspecting the schema property, other project contributors are able to identify which data columns should be used to train the model.

+If you provide a dataset to Cape that is publically accessible via http, Cape will attempt to preview your data and create a schema.

-If you would prefer to specify your data's schema yourself, you can do so using the `schema` parameter.
-DataViews can be instatiated with a pandas series of type `pd.Series`:
+However if your dataset is not publically accessible you'll have to specify your data's schema yourself.
+You can do so using the `schema` parameter.
+DataViews can be instatiated with a [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) Series schema of type [`dataframe.dftypes`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dtypes.html):

 ```python
     import pandas as pd